 Life in a Time of Food Price Volatility

-How well are people living after the global food crisis left food pieces higher and more volatile than they had been for a generation?
+How well are people living after the global food crisis left food prices higher and more volatile than they had been for a generation?
 Now in its fourth year, the Life in a Time of Food Price Volatility project explored the everyday aspects of people's lives, as they responded to this change in prices.
 The project found that people are no longer experiencing prices rises as shocks but rather as a constant pressure, particularly as wages are not rising as fast as the growing cost of living.

 Life in a Time of Food Price Volatility is a four-year collaboration between Oxfam, IDS and research partners in ten focus countries: Bangladesh, Bolivia, Burkina Faso, Ethiopia, Guatemala, Indonesia, Kenya, Pakistan, Vietnam and Zambia.

 The research involved yearly return visits to 23 urban and rural communities in ten countries, and analysis of national and international food data.

 Precarious resilience – people are adapting to change but at what cost?

 There are significant consequences across many different aspects of people’s lives as they struggle to get enough cash to pay for the basics and to squeeze value out of what they can buy.
 This has meant changes to how people on low incomes work, eat and care for others.
 As women increasingly work away from home, their ability to provide care is stressed; as people turn to fast food, their health is compromised; and with the uncertainties of unemployment or working longer hours, their relationships suffer.

 While they are adjusting to prices rises and food crises, people are becoming more intricately involved in the market in ways that we describe as “precarious resilience”.
 It is not all bad news though.
 People are accessing new kinds of foods and are excited by new possibilities in the market.